GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

     for calling Directory API to fetch IAM users within IAM groups.
 - **private_ip** (optional): Boolean flag for private or public IP addresses.

-**Note:** These are placeholder values and should be replaces with proper IAM groups, Cloud SQL instance connection names, and admin email address.
+**Note:** These are placeholder values and should be replaced with proper IAM groups, Cloud SQL instance connection names, and admin email address.

 To learn more about the different Cloud Scheduler flags, read the [official documentation](https://cloud.google.com/sdk/gcloud/reference/scheduler/jobs/create/http).